 c.
 Participate in the General Examination.

 d.
-Express approval of the research project by signing a copy of the dissertation proposal, which is filed with the Doctoral Program Office.
+Express approval of the research project by signing the warrant, which is filed with the Doctoral Program Office.
 Approval indicates agreement in principle with the objective and methodology of the proposed research.

 e.
 Provide counsel and guidance during preparation of the dissertation.